What has been the impact of the MDT funding portfolio?

 - various capital items (either fully or by providing match funding)

 Funding has supported scientists and social scientists from a wide range of disciplinary backgrounds to do innovative research supporting sustainable land use and vibrant rural communities across Scotland.
-The research has led to impacts on science as evidenced by over 40 journal publications and reports, providing a better understanding, fresh empirical evidence, and new methods for capturing and analysing data.
+The research has led to impacts on science as evidenced by over 50 journal publications and reports, providing a better understanding, fresh empirical evidence, and new methods for capturing and analysing data.
 It has leveraged additional funding for both capital equipment and follow-on projects, many of which have allowed insights gained in Scotland to bring international benefits.
-MDT contributions have supported policymakers at the national, regional and local level, and has influenced the way Scotland’s land and natural resources are managed and used in practice.
+MDT contributions have supported policymakers at the national, regional and local level and have influenced the way Scotland’s land and natural resources are managed and used in practice.